 This route takes in Chikahoki Falls, Otter Hole, and an awesome viewpoint at Wyanokie High Point with 360° views of the area, including NYC on a clear day.

-Located in the New Jersey Highlands region just west of the Wanaque Reservoir, Norvin Green offers a variety of rugged hikes.
-There are short hikes with outstanding views and long, challenging loops for the experienced hiker.
+Located in the New Jersey Highlands near the Wanaque Reservoir, Norvin Green offers a variety of rugged terrain for short hikes with outstanding views to long, challenging loops for the experienced hiker.

 Our two cents:

 Wyanokie High Point has one of the best views in the state, but Norvin Green also contains some of the most rugged terrain.

 Beginners or casual hikers will want to stick with the short hike to the view.

 Updated: 5/2020 – Page refreshed, not re-hiked.
 8/2017 – Minor edits/updates.
 7/2016 – New video added.
 6/2014 – Revised description, new photos, and GPX.

 Map #115 of North Jersey Trails or the map on the park site.